 The 2022 KTM RC 390 in a nutshell

-In a nutshell, the RC 390 is a welcome (if somewhat overdue) revamp to the RC 390 that many were expecting since the overhaul of the 2021 KTM 390 Duke.
+In a nutshell, the RC 390 is a welcome (if somewhat overdue) revamp of the KTM RC 390 that many were expecting since the overhaul of the 2021 KTM 390 Duke.

 The core of the bike hasn’t changed that much.
 The 2022 KTM RC 390 is still powered by a 373cc liquid-cooled single-cylinder 4-valve engine.
 It makes peak power of 32 kW (44 hp) as before, but torque peaks at 37 Nm (27 ft-lb), a shade higher than the 35 Nm (26 ft-lb) of the outgoing model.